c3lang/c3-web/docs/language-overview/examples.md

         // We return, so that below 'file' will be unwrapped. return;
     }
-    // No need for a void cast here, 'file' is unwrappeed to 'String'. io::printfn("Loaded %s and got:\n%s", filename, file);
+    // No need for a void cast here, 'file' is unwrapped to 'String'. io::printfn("Loaded %s and got:\n%s", filename, file);
 }
 ```